rackerlabs/genestack/docs/openstack-object-storage-swift.md

 009my_object/1390513885.67732
 ```

-> [!NOTE]
->
+!!! note

-> In addition to the two previous versions of the object, the archive container has a “delete marker” to record when the object was deleted.
+      In addition to the two previous versions of the object, the archive container has a “delete marker” to record when the object was deleted.
->
-> To permanently delete a previous version, issue a **DELETE** to the version in the archive container.
+      To permanently delete a previous version, issue a **DELETE** to the version in the archive container.

 **Disabling Object Versioning**